Talkala logo

 Calling family, friends, and colleagues on Swiss personal numbers

-• Separate rates: landlines and mobiles on the +41 route are priced differently
+• Separate rates: landlines and mobiles on the +41 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile